nursimadonuk/CUNY_HUB_Project/README.md

 This is where we came up with the idea to create a hub for CUNY School information.

+### How to Run (Ran in R Studio):

+ - Open app.R file
+ - Click on Run App button on far right

 ### Useful links:
  - R-Shiny Tutorial: https://shiny.rstudio.com/tutorial/
  - Shiny-Gallery: https://shiny.rstudio.com/gallery/